danielo515/obsidian-modal-form/README.md

 - Define forms using a simple JSON format
 - Create and manage a collection of forms, each identified by a unique name
 - User interface for creating new forms
+- Create new notes directly from the form using templates
+  - Template editor has a nice UI for creating templates
 - Many input types
   - number
   - date